scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 ## 10) Strong type system

-Scala has a strong type system, and it has been improved even more in Scala 3.
+Scala has a strong type system, and it’s been improved even more in Scala 3.
 Scala 3’s goals were defined early on, and those related to the type system include:

 - Simplification
 - Eliminate inconsistencies